3 Sources

 2

 .
-March 2026 marked the worst month for tech workers in two years, with approximately 38,000 job cuts, contributing to nearly 92,300 tech workers laid off between January 1 and April 20 this year1
+March 2026 reportedly marked the worst month for tech workers in two years, with approximately 38,000 job cuts—part of a total of 92,300 tech workers laid off between January 1 and April 20 this year1

 .
-Investment firm Bernstein noted that AI is pushing toward a repricing of labor-intensive IT services, with firms compressing the delivery pyramid into a diamond structure where automation handles coding, testing, documentation, and level one and level two support, while humans focus on oversight, quality control, product and service design, and other high-value work2
+Investment firm Bernstein noted that AI is pushing toward a repricing of labor-intensive IT services, with firms compressing the delivery pyramid into a diamond structure where AI and automation handle coding, testing, documentation, and level one and level two support, while humans focus on oversight, quality control, and high-value work3

 .Summarized by